 - Can be as cheap as $25/day in Orlando

 - Cheaper to get from the theme parks to different areas on this guide

 - No surge pricing

-- You may have to pay for parking at some resorts (our Airbnb had free parking!) and you’d have to pay for parking at the parks if not staying on park property.
+- You may have to pay for parking at some resorts (our vacation rental had free parking!) and you’d have to pay for parking at the parks if not staying on park property.